 • We implement role-based access controls and the principles of least privileged access, and review/-revoke access as needed.

-Compliance
+Compliance???

 • Nexelus is committed to providing secure products and services to many customers across the globe.
 Our external certifications provide independent assurance of Nexelus’ dedication to protecting our customers by regularly assessing and validating the protections and effective security practices that Nexelus has in place.

-SOC1 Type II and SOC2 Type II
+SOC1 Type II and SOC2 Type II???

 • At Nexelus, we prioritize the security and confidentiality of our clients' data, proudly adhering to SOC 1 and SOC 2 compliance standards to ensure the integrity and availability of our services.